AChirvase/Marketee/README.md

 ## What was aked for?

-Please find attached a list of marketing channels with targeting specifics and several marketing  campaign fees for each of them.
 Our client needs an MVP application which will have the following functionalities (flows/steps):
 1. Listing of the targeting specifics where he is allowed to multiple choose
 2. Listing of the channels which offer his selected specifics.
 He can select any channel